-The 2016 Autumn Statement announced a further rise in insurance premium tax (IPT), but what is it and how does it affect insurance costs?
+Insurance premium tax (IPT) has been set at 12% since June 2017, but what is it and how does it affect insurance costs?

-In the latest Autumn Statement on 23 November 2016, Chancellor Philip Hammond announced insurance premium tax (IPT) will increase from the current rate of 10% to 12% in June 2017.
+In the latest Autumn Statement on 23 November 2016, Chancellor Philip Hammond announced an insurance premium tax (IPT) increase from 10% to 12% to come into effect on 1 June 2017.

 What is insurance premium tax?